 They all have an affinity for art.
-I have everything from budding collectors to people who have been collecting for decades.
-Some are very independent; others work with an advisor.
+I have everyone from budding collectors to people who have been collecting for decades.
+Some are very independent; others work with an adviser.
 I always teach them and encourage them to collect.
 Art adds so much value to your life, and I personally cannot imagine a home without it.

-Do you follow any guidelines in terms of incorporating art into a room?
+Do you follow any guidelines to incorporate art into a room?

-I don’t think people should live in museums – a clean white box with perfect lighting to showcase art and furniture.
-My clients don’t want to own warehouses full of art.
-They want to live with their art.
-People create so much fear about living with valuable objects.
+I don’t think people should live in museums – clean white boxes with perfect lighting to showcase art and furniture.
+My clients don’t want to own warehouses full of art: they want to live with their art.
+People create so much fear about these valuable objects.
 Yes, art is expensive, but it is meant to be lived with.